ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 #SBATCH --time=1-
 ```

-Note that is your submission script was configured to submit to the geo partition on Omega, you will need to modify the `#SBATCH -A pi_<group_name>` to be just `#SBATCH -A <group_name>` to submit to any other partition.
+Note that is your submission script was configured to submit to the "geo" partition on Omega, you will need to modify the `#SBATCH -A pi_<group_name>` to be just `#SBATCH -A <group_name>` to submit to any other partition.

 Then you can submit by running the submit script